 NORTH WEST LONDON: Give your Oyster card a workout and take it out into the depths of north west London, where temples, museums and cemeteries await.

-Easy day trips from London
+Easy day trips and weekend breaks from London

 CASTLES: Who doesn't love a castle?
 Turrets, battlements, suits of armour... the works.
 Pick from these 15 beautiful castles in Kent (hello, Hever), five historic castles in Essex, or eight charming castles in Sussex (including the Hogwarts-esque Herstmonceux).
 Yeah, we really, really like castles.